Star Trek: Deep Space Nine: Comics

-Outside its line of novels, DS9 has been the subject of several comic books published by Malibu Comics, Wildstorm Comics, Marvel Comics and IDW.
+Outside its line of novels, DS9 has been the subject of several comic books published by Malibu Comics, Wildstorm Comics, Marvel Comics, and IDW.
 One—Marvel's Starfleet Academy—is a spin-off detailing Nog's experiences as a cadet at the title academy in San Francisco.
 Another DS9 comic series became an example of licensed Star Trek works influencing each other as Tiris Jast, a major character from Wildstorm's N-Vector, appeared in the novel Avatar, Book One.

 Games

 Several video games focus on DS9.
 The first is Crossroads of Time, a 1995 side-scrolling game for the Super NES and Genesis.
 It takes place around the time of the series premiere, borrowing some stories from early episodes such as "Past Prologue" and creating others.
 A number of problems reportedly impeded the game's development process, and it was met with mixed reactions.

 Three DS9-themed games were released for the PC: Harbinger in 1996, The Fallen in 2000, and Dominion Wars in 2001.
 A board game was released as part of the now-defunct "component board game" series, which includes a compatible board game for Star Trek: The Next Generation.
 DS9's role-playing book is one of several that failed to be released into wide circulation when Decipher, then publisher of the Star Trek role-playing game, discontinued its line.

 DS9 is featured prominently in the Star Trek Customizable Card Game, particularly its second edition.
-In the first edition, Deep Space Nine is the titular fifth set, followed by one titled "The Dominion" and several other DS9-themed sets.
-In the second edition, there are two types of cards for the United Federation of Planets, which may be placed at Earth or Deep Space Nine.
+In the first edition, Deep Space Nine is the titular fifth set, followed by one titled The Dominion and several other DS9-themed sets.
+In the second edition, two types of cards are used for the United Federation of Planets, which may be placed at Earth or Deep Space Nine.
 The Ferengi, Dominion, Cardassian, Bajoran, and Maquis affiliations are primarily DS9-derived material, while the Klingon affiliation also borrows strongly from it.

 The PC game Star Trek Online features Deep Space Nine as a trading hub.
-The lower ring (The Promenade) contains vendors, and the upper ring offers views of surrounding space.
+The lower ring (the Promenade) contains vendors, and the upper ring offers views of surrounding space.
 The expansion Victory is Life is focused around DS9 and the Gamma Quadrant.

-In 2019, the Star Trek: Deep Space Nine – Red Alert video game gambling machine was announced, with a tie-in promotion to the Las Vegas Star Trek convention.
+In 2019, the Star Trek: Deep Space Nine – Red Alert video-game gambling machine was announced, with a tie-in promotion to the Las Vegas Star Trek convention.